cswen29/cswen29.github.io/README.md

 Skills I learned that I expected
-- I checked out WebGL stuff and videos but realised I won't have time to do it
+- I checked out WebGL stuff and videos, they were really interesting but I realised I won't have time to do it
 - I am much more familiar with CSS now
 - Mouse interactions using :hover
+- Embed videos

 Skills I learned that I didn't expect:
 - SEO